bam-lab/fluoratio/README.md

 ## Setup

-This software must be run with Python 3, which can be obtained at https://www.python.org/downloads/ .
+This software must be run with Python 3.5.x or 3.6.x, which can be obtained at https://www.python.org/downloads/ .
 Test that you have installed it correctly by running `python --version` in your terminal, which should return a version number 3.x.x.

 After you have installed Python 3, you must install the dependencies for fluoratio.
 Run `pip install --user -r req.txt` to install the dependencies listed in that file.
 Note that this command will only install the dependencies for that user account - to install them for all users, omit the `--user` flag.